manuelalv/youtube-trusted-session-generator/README.md

 This project is tested with BrowserStack.

+## TOOL IS DEPRECATED

+This tool is deprecated and may not work anymore because YouTube have changed how the identity tokens (po_token and visitor_data) are handled.
+This tool does not work with this new method.

+Please migrate to Invidious companion which support the new method and handle the identity tokens automatically: https://github.com/iv-org/invidious-companion.

 ## Description

 This script will output two parameters: po_token and visitor_data.
 Needed for passing YouTube checks in Invidious or the program that use the po_token functionality.